rosshiga/EE491_IoT/README.md

 # Internet of Things Bike Lock
-Team Members: Ross Higa, Nainoa Jorg, Martiza Sagovia, Jianna Orias
+Team Members: Ross Higa, Nainoa Jorg, Jianna Orias

 An exercise to develop a lock for Internet of Things class at UH Manoa.